-This test measures the level of antimyocardial antibodies (AMAs) in your blood.
-AMAs are a sign of heart damage, and elevated levels are linked to several forms of heart disease.
-They can be detected in the blood before any symptoms of heart disease develop.
+This test measures how many antimyocardial antibodies (AMAs) are in your blood.
+AMAs are a sign of heart damage.
+Higher levels are linked to several forms of heart disease.
+They can be found in the blood before you have any symptoms of heart disease.

 Why do I need this test?

 Some people develop AMAs after heart surgery or a heart attack.
-The presence of these antibodies can be a sign of pericarditis, or inflammation of the membrane around your heart.
+Having these antibodies can be a sign of pericarditis, or a swelling of the membrane around your heart.

-You might also have an AMA test done if your doctor suspects that you have rheumatic heart disease, which can develop as a complication of rheumatic fever.
+You might also have an AMA test done if your health care provider thinks you have rheumatic heart disease.
+This disease can develop as a complication of rheumatic fever.

 AMAs have also been found in people with diagnosed heart disease, but it's not known how these antibodies affect the disease's progression.